 The online M.P.A.
-Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Applicants must satisfy the following minimum requirements:

 - Hold a bachelor's degree in any academic field from a regionally accredited college or university.

 - Hold a minimum undergraduate grade point average of at least 2.75 on a 4.00 scale.